DaDevFox/KC_ReskinEngine/Guide.md

 	keepUpgrade3:         Instance | The third upgrade for the keep
 	keepUpgrade4:         Instance | The fourth upgrade for the keep

+-- Treasure Room --
+Name: Treasure Room
+UniqueName: throneroom
+Models:
+	baseModel:            Instance | The base model of the treasure room

+-- Chamber Of War --
+Name: Chamber Of War
+UniqueName: chamberofwar
+Models:
+	baseModel:            Instance | The base model of the chamber of war room

 -- Wooden Castle Block --
 Name: Wooden Castle Block
 UniqueName: woodcastleblock